njanirudh/Study_Prep/3D_computer_vision.md

   *

 * Types of Transformations?
+  1. Euclidean Transformations (Translations and Rotations on the xy-Plane)
-  1. Affine transformation
+  2. Affine transformation (Scaling and shear)
-  2. Projective transformation
+  3. Projective transformation
-  3.
+  4.

 * Isotropic vs Non-Isotropic scaling
   * Isotraopic scaling